Erykah Badu: 2015–2019: Touring and mixtapes

-Within two months of the release of But You Caint Use My Phone in 2016, Badu announced a follow up mixtape titled This $hit Too Easy was to be released; however, this mixtape hasn't surfaced.
+Within two months of the release of But You Caint Use My Phone in 2016, Badu announced a follow-up mixtape titled This $hit Too Easy was to be released; however, this mixtape hasn't surfaced.
 The same year, Badu released new three tracks on SoundCloud, including Trill Friends, Thru It All and Come See Badu.
 On January 24, 2018, she announced a release of a new mixtape, but like the aforementioned mixtape, remains unreleased.
 In a publication on Vulture, Badu announced she was slowly making progress on her sixth studio album.

 Badu held her annual "Still Boomin'" sold-out birthday bash concert at The Bomb Factory on February 26, 2016, marking her second performance at the venue since its grand opening 11 months earlier.
 The event was hosted by Badu's close friend Dave Chappelle and featured a surprise appearance by André 3000 of the duo Outkast.
-Badu enlisted Dallas' local hip hop acts Zach Witness and Cameron McCloud as her supporting acts.
+Badu enlisted Dallas' local hip hop acts Zach Witness and Cameron McCloud as her supporting acts, after collaborating with Witness earlier that year at his home studio.
 In 2016, Badu also starred as Turquoise in the film The Land.
 For the film, Badu also released the title track The Land, which featured rapper Nas.

 On August 15, 2018, the NPR video series Tiny Desk Concerts, released a new episode featuring Erykah Badu and her band performing live.
 The same day, NPR released the What's Good with Stretch & Bobbito podcast episode featuring a fresh interview with Erykah Badu where she spoke of being a certified Doula, her inherited sense of humor from her mother, stand-up comedy, her avoidance of print interviews after her 2008 experience being misquoted, and Prince.
 On November 7, while hosting NTS series Sound of Color Badu debuted a studio recording of a previously unreleased and untitled song that has been dubbed Money Can't Buy Me Love by fans.

 On June 2, 2019, Badu teased the release of a new song which she performed live at Barcelona's Primavera Sound Festival, tentatively titled The Work (The Way She Sees).
 The following day on June 3, 2019, Badu released a new single titled Tempted, a cover of Tempted by Squeeze in collaboration with instrumentalist James Poyser.
 This song marks her first official single since Phone Down in 2015.
 In September, Badu confirmed her plans to release her sixth studio album "soon" via a comment to a fan on Instagram.